andho/podman-proxy/README.md

 When you start your podman containers, specify a hostname and expose a port.
 Podman proxy will config a virtual host with the specified hostname and reverse proxy to the exposed port.
-You can expose the internal port without specifying the external port to let podman chose the port `-p 80`.
+You can specify the internal port without specifying the external port to let podman chose the port `-p 80`.
 Podman proxy will grab the random port from the container.

+If you use subdomains of localhost (ie: `test.localhost`), you don't need to do anything else, otherwise something like `dnsmasq` will be needed which is not covered by this tool.

 ## Issues